Steve presents workshops and edits manuscripts. For pricing and availability, email firstname.lastname@example.org.

 TALK THAT TALK (Dialogue)

 Dialogue helps move your story along, depict character, enhance mood, and create tension.
-Drawing on his experience as an actor and director and using examples from contemporary fiction, Steve will help you refine your dialogue to make your characters distinct, even as they strengthen your plot and establish a mood.
-The class includes exercises that apply to all fiction writing: how to speed up or slow down a scene, how to tailor the language to the character, and how to introduce more conflict into the scene.
-These exercises will help train your ear for what works.
-Also includes a list of suggested reading.
+Using examples from contemporary fiction, Steve will help you refine your dialogue to make your characters distinct, even as they strengthen your plot and establish a mood.
+The class includes exercises that apply to all fiction writing and will help train your ear for what works.

 I’VE GOT A FIRST DRAFT: NOW WHAT?
 (Revision)